MichielBontenbal/Audio_with_Python/README.md

 # Audio_with_Python
 A library to learn about audio processing with Python.
 Use the notebooks in this repo to get an understanding of analysing audio and displaying audio.

-It's about understanding your audio signal.
+This repo is about understanding your audio signal.
 This notebook is about audio processing and digital signal processing.
-There is (almost) no AI in this repo.
+There is no AI in this repo, also nothing about music with python.

+This repo is still work in progress.

 ## Contents
 This repo contains 8 notebooks: